Last updated: August 3, 2020

 When a resident tests positive for COVID-19, we take great care to ensure they’re made comfortable in an isolated setting and are under constant supervision.
 While caring for residents in isolation, staff wear full protective equipment, including medical gowns, gloves, eye protection and masks, and are restricted to working solely in this unit.

-Regarding our staff, thirteen were diagnosed with COVID-19 — twelve have recovered and are able to return to work.
-The remaining staff member is quarantined in their home.
+Regarding our staff, seventeen were diagnosed with COVID-19 —all seventeen have recovered and are able to return to work.
 We’re currently following the “Criteria for Return to Work for Healthcare Personnel with Confirmed or Suspected COVID-19” guidance issued by the Centers for Disease Control and Prevention (CDC).
 All people who have come into contact with these employees have been notified.

 As the number of overall cases in our country and Pennsylvania increase, we expect there will be additional cases at our facility because this disease especially impacts people who live in communal settings.